 Putting it All Together

 Technology will play a huge part in the network.
 RFID tags embedded in labels would report when packages are transferred from distribution center to truck and then to the final destination.
-The trucks would have GPS and readers on them to report automatically back to the system.
+Trucks would have GPS and readers on them to report automatically back to the system.
 The driver would be notified where on the truck the item is located to make it easier and faster to retrieve.
 Rerouting based on geocodes will be in place.
 Auto feedback to the courier, customer and OEM will also be in place.
 The parcel locker has to become an agnostic network for all to use.
 The software will need to reach out to all presorters, couriers and the USPS to notify them and deal with rates.